Logical Phase Transitions: Understanding Collapse in LLM Logical Reasoning: Experiment

 \textbf{Baselines.} We evaluate six model variants built upon Qwen2.5--7B: (1) the original model (\emph{Orig.}), (2) a model fine-tuned on ProntoQA data, (3) a model fine-tuned on ProofWriter data, (4) a model fine-tuned on FOLIO data, (5) a model fine-tuned on ProverQA data, and (6) our multi-stage fine-tuned model ($\theta^{*}$).
 For each model variant, we compare two prompting baselines: \emph{Naive Prompting} and \emph{Chain-of-Thought (CoT)}~\citep{COT-2022chain}.
-Detailed descriptions are provided in Appendix~\ref{app:baselines}.